Heydar Aliyev Order: Description

 Eight-pointed star of the order, provided to be worn on the chest, is made of silver.
 The ends of the star are made in the form of flower petals.
-Distance between the opposite ends of the star is 82 mm.
-A plate with wavy circle is placed on the surface of the star.
+The distance between the opposite ends of the star is 82 mm.
+A plate with a wavy circle is placed on the surface of the star.
 This plate on the star with sword is mounted on two crossed swords passing through the four ends of the star.
 The swords are made of silver colored with gold.
 Each sword's length is 82 mm and width is 4 mm.
 A brilliant is mounted on the handle of each sword.
-Bas-relief of Heydar Aliyev is portrayed on a round medallion located on a polished plate, which is located on the plate with wavy circle.
+A bas-relief of Heydar Aliyev is portrayed on a round medallion located on a polished plate, which is located on the plate with wavy circles.
 The medallion is made of 750 carat gold.
 The medallion is surrounded by an inner ring with 42 brilliants on it.
-The words “Heydar Aliyev” are written with golden letters on the top of a middle ring covered with red enamel and surrounding the inner ring.
-The bottom of the middle ring is adorned with three brilliants within a diamond-shaped ornament, there are two arched stripes covered with green enamel between them.
-The middle ring is surrounded by the external blue-colored ring with wavy circle; 20 brilliants are mounted on it within triangular engravings.
-Badge of “Heydar Aliyev” Order, which is worn around the neck and hang down the chest, consists of a base with a rectangular ornament covered with white enamel.
+Aliyev's name is written with golden letters on the top of a middle ring covered with red enamel and surrounding the inner ring.
+The bottom of the middle ring is adorned with three brilliants within a diamond-shaped ornament; there are two arched stripes covered with green enamel between them.
+The middle ring is surrounded by the external blue-colored ring with wavy circles; 20 brilliants are mounted on it within triangular engravings.

+The order's badge, which is worn around the neck and hangs down the chest, consists of a base with a rectangular ornament covered with white enamel.
 Brilliants are mounted on elements of the ornament made in the forms of stars covered with red enamel.
-The rectangular ornament covered with blue enamel is located on the surface of the basis.
-Brilliants are mounted to each of four ends of the ornament.
-The basis and the ornament located on it are made of silver colored with gold.
-A plate made of 750 carat gold is mounted to the central part of the badge.
+The rectangular ornament covered with blue enamel is located on the surface of the base.
+Brilliants are mounted to each of the four ends of the ornament.
+The base and the ornament located on it are made of silver colored with gold.
+A plate made of 750-carat gold is mounted to the central part of the badge.
 The plate is colored with dark red color.
 The bas-relief of Heydar Aliyev made of 750 carat gold is located in the center of the plate.
 The bas-relief is surrounded by a frame of a regular geometric shape in the form of two crossed squares.
 112 brilliants are mounted on the surface of the squares.
 The frame is made of silver colored with gold.
 The badge’s height is 67 mm, and the width is-67 mm.
 The chain of the order consists of 15 elements, arranged in a certain order.
 These elements are: